KalfinSyah/cli-app-windows-11-toolbox/README.md

 - (administrator mode only) Upgrade My Apps.

 ## added features in version 1.1.0 :
+NB : this version can run WITHOUT admin mode, but if you want all features work, please run with admin mode funfuct : actually you can run this new features without admin mode IF AND ONLY you modify the code.
+But if you do that, you cant encrypt/decrypt files in folder that require administrator mode.
 1. (administrator mode only) Encrypt a File
    - Encrypt your file and genereting the key using cryptography.
    - Supported format file :